-You can claim the exemption if you would have qualified for Medicaid if your state would have accepted the expansion.
-This exemption applies to residents of Alabama, Alaska, Florida, Georgia, Idaho, Kansas, Maine, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.
+You could claim the exemption if you would have qualified for Medicaid if your state accepted the expansion.
+This exemption applies to Alabama, Alaska, Florida, Georgia, Idaho, Kansas, Maine, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.

 Your income must have been less than 138% of the federal poverty level.
 For the tax year 2017, that’s $33,948 for a family of four.
-To claim this exemption, you can apply through your marketplace, or you can just note the exemption on your tax return as explained below.
+To claim this exemption, you can apply through your marketplace, or you can note the exemption on your tax return, as explained below.

 Another Person Is Responsible for the Health Care Costs of a Child Claimed on Your Tax Return

 If you claim a child as a dependent on your tax return, but another person is responsible for the child’s healthcare costs, you can claim a penalty exemption for that dependent.
 To do that, you need a court order showing that another person is responsible.
-You also need a denial notice from either the Medicaid or Children’s Health Insurance Program (CHIP).
+It would be best to have a denial notice from either the Medicaid or Children’s Health Insurance Program (CHIP).

 How to Fill Out the Hardship Exemption Form

 You can download this form from the IRS’s website.
 You need Adobe Acrobat to open the form.
-Then, you can fill it out online, print it, and mail it to the address listed in the instructions.
+You can then fill it out online, print it, and mail it to the address listed in the instructions.